Baia Mare: Geography

 The city is situated in the Baia Mare valley and is encircled on all sides by hills and mountains, which makes the climate in the city milder than the rest of the surrounding area.
-Proof of this is that the outskirts of Baia Mare are the only areas where you can find chestnut trees that usually need Mediterranean climate to grow.
+Proof of this is that the outskirts of Baia Mare are the only areas where one can find chestnut trees that usually need Mediterranean climate to grow.
 This is the northernmost reach of the chestnut tree.

-However, abrupt temperature changes take place and, during the winters, the temperatures may occasionally drop below -20 degrees Celsius.
+However, abrupt temperature changes take place and, during winters, the temperatures may occasionally drop below -20 degrees Celsius.

 The summers are mild, cooler than in the rest of the country.
-The precipitations in this area are quite high, due to the mountains in the north and east which do not allow the air masses to pass beyond the region's limits, the average rainfall being almost 1000 mm/year.
-The city of Baia Mare is the most populous of northern Romanian cities (Satu Mare, Suceava, and Botoșani), with a population of approximately 124,000.
+The precipitations in this area are quite high, due to the mountains in the north and east which do not allow the air masses to pass beyond the region's limits, the average rainfall being almost 1,000 mm/year.
+The city of Baia Mare is the most populous of northern Romanian cities (Satu Mare, Suceava, and Botoșani), with a population of approximately 109,000.
 It also has a high level of culture and education, being home to theatres, schools, museums and art galleries.

-Not far from the city there are a few very important natural reservations, among them Creasta Cocoșului, Cheile Tătărului, Lacul Albastru etc. Because of its privileged location in the Eastern Carpathian mountains it is considered one of the most picturesque cities in Romania.
+Not far from the city there are a few very important natural reservations, among them Creasta Cocoșului, Cheile Tătărului, Lacul Albastru etc. Because of its privileged location in the Eastern Carpathian Mountains it is considered one of the most picturesque cities in Romania.

 Demographics

-As of 2011 census data, Baia Mare has a population of 123,738, a decrease from the figure recorded at the 2002 census.
+At the 2021 census, Baia Mare had a population of 108,759.
+At the 2011 census, the city had a population of 123,738, a decrease from the figure recorded at the 2002 census.

 The ethnic composition of the city is as follows: